murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 Run your script
 ---------------
-Press the play button on the top of the MATLAB window or type the name of your script into the Command Window.
-If you used a lot of images or did not aggressively downsample your images this may take some time.
+Press the run button on the top of the MATLAB window or type the name of your script into the Command Window.
+If you used a lot of images or did not aggressively downsample your images it may take some time to run.

 Your model
 ----------
-Now that your run of CellOrganizer has completed without error, you should have a .mat file named model.mat in the directory in which you ran the code.
+After your script has finished running in CellOrganizer without error, you should have a .mat file named model.mat in the directory in which you ran the code.
 Congratulations, you made it!
-If you load that file into your workspace, then you'll see that this is another struct with fields.
+If you load that file into your workspace, you'll see that this is another struct with fields.
 This is the model of your cell images.
 You'll notice that it's a lot smaller in file size than the collection of source images you used to train it.
 Take some time to explore these fields.

 Synthesizing an Image from a Model
 **********************************

 We will next describe how to synthesize a cell shape in CellOrganizer.
 The main function here is ``slml2img.m``.
-This function takes two inputs: a cell array of paths to the models from which we want to synthesize an image and a list of options.
+This function takes two inputs: a cell array of paths to the models from which we want to synthesize an image, and a list of options.

 Create a "scratch" script
 -------------------------
-Here we create a new script and call it ``tutorial_synthesis.m``.
+First, we create a new script and call it ``tutorial_synthesis.m``.

 Set up the model and option inputs
 ----------------------------------